 Additionally, oil must be able to drain from the housing.
 In addition to drains in the main portion of the housing, drain backs must be present from the outboard sides of the bearing to the sump or additional drains must exist in those outboard areas.
-These drains or channels allow oil that has passed through the bearings to drain.
+These drains or channels allow oil that has passed through the bearings to drain rather than being trapped and churned.
 After a bearing failure, make sure that any channels, drains or drain backs are cleaned out and open so oil may return to the reservoir and no contamination remains to damage new bearings.

 Oil mist and oil/air are two other lubrication methods that are related but differ in major ways.
-Oil mist has the oil in very small particles suspended in the air creating a mist that is blown into the housing and then allowed to pass through the bearing and then vented to the atmosphere.
+Oil mist has the oil in very small particles suspended in the air creating a mist that is blown into the housing, allowed to pass through the bearing and then vented to the atmosphere.
 There must be an air path from where the mist is introduced through the bearings and out of the housing.
 If the mist is not flowing through the bearings, starvation will occur.
 Mist escapes from the housing and is then vented to the atmosphere, which can be an environmental and safety problem.

-Oil/air involves pressurized air being fed directly to each bearing in the housing.
-Periodically, oil droplets are released into the air stream and this oil migrates down the air line to the desired item to be lubricated (see Figure 14).
+Oil/air involves pressurized air being fed directly to each bearing in the pump housing.
+Periodically, oil droplets are released into the air stream and this oil migrates down the air line to the desired item to be lubricated (see Figure 15).
 Similar to mist, there must be an air path out of the housing but in this case, since the oil is not atomized, the droplet comes into the bearing as a liquid and only air escapes the housing.
 Both mist and oil/air are considered total loss systems since the oil is not automatically recycled or fed back into the lubrication system.
 For oil/air, the oil does collect in the housing and should be drained into a catch bottle which can be emptied periodically.
 This oil can be recycled but should not be returned to the lubrication system for re-use since it may be contaminated.

-Figure 13.
-Oil/Air lubrication introduces very small amounts of oil into the bearings
+Figure 15 - Oil/Air lubrication introduces very small amounts of oil into the bearings (Courtesy of SKF, 1995, Bearings in Centrifugal Pumps Application Handbook, © SKF Group)